mickeyf/OpenRepos/README.md

   to others.
 I'm open to critique and suggestions - and if you like anything enough that you'd like to collaborate on, just let me know.<br>

+- You know what's annoying?
+When you need to hit a server instance and you're not sure of it's IP address.
+Well, you could login through the interface and do an ip add show, but that takes time and time is not something a sysadmin has a lot of.
+But, what if I told you that you could write a little script to modify your /etc/issue file dynamically on reboot?
+Now, instead of logging in to find the IP, you can just click on the interface console and the IP will be staring right at you - then boom! off to the jumphost!

 - Prior to Linux kernel 3.3, a non-root user had visibility of the /proc filesystem a pseudo- filesystem which provides an interface to kernel data structures - giving non-root users the ability to view information about processes which did not belong to them, such as where sensitive